inspry/checkview/README.txt

 3. CheckView general settings.

 == Changelog ==

+= 1.1.22 =
+* Added patch for Contact Form 7 module to load on ajax loads.
+* Updated checkview_get_api_ip() function to resolve CleanTalk and hCaptcha bypass errors for SaaS IP addresses.

 = 1.1.21 =
 * Added a patch for CleanTalk whitelisting for SaaS IP addresses.
 * Added a patch to divert Ninja Forms BCC and CC for admin notifications.